Meet STEM4Real

 Dr. Leena Bakshi studied Integrative Biology at UC Berkeley and went on to receive her teaching credential from Claremont Graduate University.
 The program was so influential that she returned as a professor of pre-service teacher candidates teaching STEM Methods and Universal Design for Learning.
 Leena was a former math and science teacher, instructional coach, and county office administrator.
 She currently lives in Honolulu, HI with her husband and feisty toddler girl.

-Director of Operations
+Senior Director of Programs

 Brenda Tisdale Johnson